North Lawndale, Chicago: Revitalization

 Though the departure of Sears and other businesses from the area had devastated the neighborhood, the repurposing of the Sears complex – known as Homan Square – would aid in rebuilding the community.
-Beginning in the mid 1990s, homeowners came to fill approximately 350 affordable housing units, and a new grocery store and the neighborhood's first Starbucks opened.
-However, the financial crisis of 2007–2008 set the area back; the grocery store and Starbucks closed, replaced with a grocery store with more limited options and creating a food desert.
+Beginning in the mid 1990s, homeowners came to fill approximately 350 affordable housing units, and a new grocery store.
+However, the 2008 financial crisis set the area back; the grocery store closed, replaced with a grocery store with more limited options and creating a food desert.
 In the following years, community nonprofit organizations led change in the area: UCAN, a center for disadvantaged youths moved to the area in 2016, and violence prevention groups led by READI Chicago, Communities Partnering 4 Peace, and Chicago CRED reduced violence and crime in the area by tens of percentage points after beginning area operations in 2021, returning $3-$7 to the community for every $1 invested.
 Later in 2021, the city opened the community-led Community Safety and Coordination Center, a centralized community resource center for many types of issues.

 In 2022, the neighborhood's first black-owned grocery store opened, using produce and grocery giveaways that served 300-500 families per day to build trust in the neighborhood, following a strategy from the Black Panther Party.
 This followed a black-owned health food store that opened in the neighborhood in 2018.